susannadurante/Po-piemontese-LULC-mapping-transfer/README.md

 # Po-piemontese-LULC-mapping-transfer

-Hierarchical Land Use / Land Cover (LULC) mapping of the *Parco naturale del Po piemontese* (NW Italy) from multi-temporal Sentinel-2 imagery and Random Forest, with transfer of a pre-existing classification from a reference sector to an unmapped sector in the absence of ground truth.
+Hierarchical Land Use / Land Use Land Cover (LULC) mapping of the *Parco naturale del Po piemontese* (NW Italy) from multi-temporal Sentinel-2 imagery and Random Forest, with transfer of a pre-existing classification from a reference sector to an unmapped sector in the absence of ground truth.

 ## Overview